Super easy homemade vegan chocolate recipe. This deliciously dark chocolate is made with cacao butter for a wonderfully textured versatile chocolate.

 - Let the cacao butter melt gently over the hot water.
 As soon as it starts melting, stir it gently and keep stirring until melted.

-- Remove the bowl from the heat and add in the cocoa powder, maple syrup, tahini and vanilla and whisk it in quickly.
+- Turn off the heat and add in the cocoa powder, maple syrup, tahini and vanilla and whisk it in quickly.
 Then transfer to a jug for easy pouring and pour it out into the cupcake liners.

 - Place the cupcake tray into the fridge and allow the chocolate to set.